 - Accept multiple free credit reports from the client

-- Blindly import every creditor line item from the Bankruptcy Credit Report
+- Blindly import every creditor line item from the Credit and Financial Reports

 Invite clients to complete a secure web-based questionnaire specifically created to integrate with Best Case Bankruptcy on Chapter 7 and Chapter 13 cases.
 Clients can be invited by the attorney via email or a self-signup form that can be integrated on your firm’s website.
 Client-entered data can be previewed by the attorney and then can be imported directly into a new or existing Best Case client file upon completion.